 I am Peter Chapman, a PhD student in the Computer Science Department at Carnegie Mellon University working with David Brumley in the Software Security Research Group.
-I am available via email at email@example.com.
-My resume is available.
+My email address is email@example.com.
+My curriculum vitae is available.

 In the summer of 2011 I had the pleasure of participating in a Microsoft Research internship in Redmond, Washington under the mentorship of Jinlin Yang working with the Windows Azure System Monitoring and Diagnostics group.